Swami Yatiswarananda

-Pabna, British India –27 January1966 Kolkata, India) was a vice-president of Ramakrishna Order, whose headquarter is in Belur Math.
-He was a disciple of Swami Brahmananda, a brother disciple of Swami Vivekananda and a direct disciple and spiritual son of Ramakrishna.
+Pabna, British India–27 January 1966 Kolkata, India) was a vice-president of Ramakrishna Order, whose headquarter is in Belur Math.
+He was a disciple of Swami Brahmananda, who was a brother disciple of Swami Vivekananda and a direct disciple and spiritual son of Ramakrishna.
 He served in Philadelphia propagating the message of Vedanta.
 He was the president of Bangalore centre of Ramakrishna Math.
 He founded an ashrama in Switzerland.

 Brief Biography

 Yatiswarananda was born as Suresh Chandra Bhattacharya in erstwhile Bengal.
 He joined the Ramakrishna Order in Belur Math and got initiation from Swami Brahmananda, a direct disciple of Sri Ramakrishna (also referred to as the "spiritual son" of Ramakrishna) the first president of the Ramakrishna Order.
 During his early days as an itinerant monk, he performed austerities on the banks of the rivers Kaveri and Tamraparni and on the seashore at Tiruchendur in Tamil Nadu.

 He went to preach Vedanta in Europe and stayed in Wiesbaden in Germany.
 He spread the message of Vedanta in Germany, Switzerland, Netherlands, Scandinavia, France and other European nations.
 When the Second World War broke out, he left Europe and arrived in the United States.
 He set up the Vedanta Centre of Philadelphia and worked as it's in charge for seven years.
 He returned to India and settled in Bangalore.
 In 1951 after the death of Tyagishananda, the president of Bangalore Ramakrishna Math, Yatiswarananda became the president of Bangalore Ashrama.
 He was instrumental in setting up the Vivekananda Balaka Sangha, an institution devoted to education of young students.
 He also established the new temple in the Ashrama.